Gilles de la Tourette syndromeTourette syndrome

 - Have no other brain problem that could be a likely cause of the symptoms

-Many patients with Tourette syndrome who have very minor symptoms are not treated, because the side effects of the medications may be worse than the symptoms of Tourette syndrome.
+Persons who have very minor symptoms are not treated.
+This isbecause the side effects of the medicines may be worse than the symptoms of Tourette syndrome.

 Deep brain stimulation has shown promise for treating both the main symptoms of Tourette syndrome and the obsessive-compulsive behaviors, but not when these symptoms occur in the same person.